Update cookies preferences

 User logs into the PROMOTIC system locally or from network and must pass the authentication process (identity check) that verifies the name and password.
 After successfull user authentication a specific logged-in user (local or network) is created in the PROMOTIC system, represented by the PmUser object.

 If two users log in using the same name and password from individual computers then two different logged-in users are created with different IP address.
 A list of currently logged-in users can be seen in the INFO system and can also be obtained by methods Pm.LoggedUser and Pm.GetUserInfo.
-A reference to currently logged-in user is also here: Data binding UP - Data binding to the property of the logged-in user.
+A reference to currently logged-in user is also here: Data binding UP - Logged user property.

 Each logged-in user is connected with a list "of user groups" where the user is a member.
 Such member user group list is crucial for each user because it represents his permissions for specific actions (protected operations).
 Each protected operation has a specific list "of user groups" that are authorized to perform such operation.
 This means that assigning the user to specific user groups defines what the user can or cannot do in the application.